awsdocs/amazon-ec2-user-guide/doc_source/using-instance-addressing.md

 An instance receives a primary private IP address from the IPv4 address range of the subnet\.
 For more information, see [VPC and Subnet Sizing](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#VPC_Sizing) in the *Amazon VPC User Guide*\.
 If you don't specify a primary private IP address when you launch the instance, we select an available IP address in the subnet's IPv4 range for you\.
 Each instance has a default network interface \(eth0\) that is assigned the primary private IPv4 address\.
 You can also specify additional private IPv4 addresses, known as *secondary private IPv4 addresses*\.
 Unlike primary private IP addresses, secondary private IP addresses can be reassigned from one instance to another\.
 For more information, see [Multiple IP Addresses](MultipleIP.md)\.

-A private IPv4 address remains associated with the network interface when the instance is stopped and restarted, and is released when the instance is terminated\.
+A private IPv4 address, regardless of whether it is a primary or secondary address, remains associated with the network interface when the instance is stopped and restarted, and is released when the instance is terminated\.

 ## Public IPv4 Addresses and External DNS Hostnames<a name="concepts-public-addresses"></a>